 The show was amazing, at one of the clubs I met Stan for the first time and Danny Bill, I was guilty of being like a little kid being a fan but who cares, these men were living gods.

-I moved to Sangtiens after 3 months to go train at loomingkwan, now I was in Bangkok, 3 people spoke English in the whole area, I couldn’t speak Thai so now I was in the deep end.
+I moved to Sangtiens after 3 months to go train at loomingkwan, now I was in Bangkok, 3 people spoke English in the whole area, I couldn’t speak Thai so now I was in the d

 I started to pick up the language and the Thai’s in the area started to get used to seeing a white guy in their in the neighborhood.
 I had 2 fights in Pattaya and had 2 for the new camp, one of the Thai’s in the crowd seen my last fight and was saying I was nothing, my Thai trainer heard this and said you want to fight him then? let’s put a 20,000 baht on each.
 I ended up stopping him in the 4th and the camp was happy because I made them some money, I got 10% tip of the bet money I won an I felt I was finally one of the boys.